pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

 Steps

 Download the DEM for each Watershed.
-Create a list of urls, one for each WMA (20).
-The url is the same for each WMA except for its WMA ID number (eg. wma01, wma, 02,...wma20).
-Use an if statement so that those less than 10 have a leading zero.
+Create a list of URLs to download, one for each WMA (there are 20).
+The URL is the same for each one except for its WMA ID number (eg. wma01, wma02,...wma20).
+Use an if statement so those less than 10 have a leading zero.
 ```import urllib

 url_list = []